 Since this is an add-on to the MemberPress plugin, it’s easy to restrict access to your content based on a subscription model.
-This enables you to control who has access to your online courses.
-You could even turn your knowledge into profit, by selling subscriptions to your e-learning content.
+That means you can control who has access to your online courses.
+You could even turn your knowledge into profit by selling subscriptions to your e-learning content.

 - A ‘Classroom Mode’ to provide styling for your course pages